My Style Tips for Real Women Like Me: Short, Overweight, Apple Shaped

 - The empire waist top is often recommended for the apple shaped body.
 The idea is to emphasize the bust and therefore diminish the stomach region but it doesn't work for me.
 In fact the cinching or gathering below the bust draws attention to my rounded mid-section.
 It only works if you have a flat tummy, or if you can flatten your torso with a body shaper.

 I highly recommend medium weight jersey and knit fabrics with a little spandex for tops, they provide maximum comfort and moveability.
-For apple shaped ladies, dark colors with no pattern is best.
+For apple shaped ladies, dark colors with no or small pattern is best -- sometimes a pattern can camouflage lumps and bumps.
 And it is true that hip-length tops are more flattering than waist-length tops (think of how waist-length tops slide upward when you lift your arms up, hmmm?)

 Another tip -- "pants should be cut lower than the waistline" -- doesn't work for me either.
 I get a muffin top when I wear pants cut lower than my waistline.
 Loose fitting pants that sits at the waist and hang straight to the floor is better.

 When shopping online, stay away from clothes that include the following phrase in the description: "emphasize your feminine curves" -- because you want to de-emphasize your curves.
 Descriptions that include "easy-care stretch fabric", "comfortable and effortlessly stylish" are good.

 Wear shoes that are comfortable with good support.
 Sensible shoes don't have to mean ugly shoes, there are lots to choose from these days.
 But comfy is key because feeling good is essential to looking good.

 The best news is you can wear dazzling necklaces to emphasize your neckline.
 Medium sized pieces that lie flat work best for you.
 Don't go too chunky -- this will make you look top heavy.